 Cinemagraphs can do precisely that, though.
 By using that little flutter of motion to draw audiences in, they open the door to telling a deeper story than can be done with static imagery.
 In turn, this offers unparalleled opportunities to increase engagement and form that all-important emotional connection with potential customers.
 Talk about your poetry in motion.

 Once you start looking at a good cinemagraph, trust me, it’s hard to tear your eyes away.
-Whether on a website, via direct email, or as part of a social ad campaign, they generate higher open and clickthrough rates (CTRs).
+Whether on a website, coming from SEO, via direct email, or as part of a social ad campaign, they generate higher open and clickthrough rates (CTRs).
 Pepsi conducted an A/B test on Facebook, using a cinemagraph and an image-based ad.
 During the eight-day test, the cinemagraph generated a jaw-dropping 75 percent increase in overall CTR and 51 times the audience engagement over the still image.

 This echoes similar findings reported by other brands.
 Panasonic found the cinemagraph version of its ad drew 60 percent more clicks than the static version.
 Microsoft is also on the bandwagon after realizing double- and triple-digit increases in audience engagement by incorporating cinemagraphs into its recent social advertising campaign.